All scholarships

 • Monthly stipend

-Wellcome Trust PhD Programme in Public Health and Tropical Medicine eligibility for Africa & UK applicants
+Wellcome Trust PhD Programme in Public Health and Tropical Medicine eligibility for Africa applicants

 Always cross-check eligibility against the sponsor's official site before applying — sponsor rules can change between intakes.